void--/symfony-boilerplate/README.md

   - sass-mq and susy
   - knp menu bundle

+### Getting started
+- clone this repo, run `composer install` and `npm install`
+- add your database credentials to `app/config/parameters.yml`
+- run `./console doctrine:database:create` and `./console doctrine:schema:update --force`
-To get started clone this repo, run `composer install` and `npm install`, you can then start the built in php webserver using `./console server:run`.
-To compile frontend assets and launch browserSync run `gulp` from the docroot.
+- You can then start the built in php webserver using `./console server:run`
+- To compile frontend assets and launch browserSync run `gulp` from the docroot.